-The north -eastern states of eight sisters, currently represented by Assam, Arunachal pradesh, Manipur, Nagaland, Meghalaya, Mizoram, Tripura and Sikkim occupy an important niche in the culture of India.
-Like western frontier of India was linked with western and central Asia, the eastern frontier touching Tibet, china and south-east Asia has been linked with eastern part of world.
+The northeastern states of eight sisters, currently represented by Assam, Arunachal Pradesh, Manipur, Nagaland, Meghalaya, Mizoram, Tripura, and Sikkim occupy an important niche in the culture of India.
+Like western frontier of India was linked with western and central Asia, the eastern frontier touching Tibet, China, and south-east Asia has been linked with the eastern part of the world.
 The area is the home of a number of people believing in Buddhism.

-In the West a new name is given to Buddhism—’religion of freedom and reason’.
+In the West, a new name is given to Buddhism— the religion of freedom and reason.
 Since Buddhists do not depend on gods for their salvation but are encouraged to purify and develop their own minds.
 Buddhism is also described as a ‘do it yourself religion.
-Obviously Buddhism is a religion for the spiritually mature people.
-In the West they cannot find these two aspects in any other religion but only in Buddhism.
-The Buddha wanted to release us from religious slavery by introducing a rational religion for us to practise by giving due credit to our human intelligence and by maintaining our human dignity.
-With Buddhism we can cultivate our human values without any excommunication, religious law and religious punishments.
+Obviously, Buddhism is a religion for the spiritually mature people.
+In the West, they cannot find these two aspects in any other religion but only in Buddhism.
+The Buddha wanted to release us from religious slavery by introducing a rational religion for us to practice by giving due credit to our human intelligence and by maintaining our human dignity.
+With Buddhism, we can cultivate our human values without any excommunication, religious law, and religious punishments.
 The Buddha divided the two extremes of life—addicted to pleasure and self-mortification.
-He chose the middle path—the noble eightfold path of right view, right purpose, right speech, right action, right livelihood, right effort, right mindedness and right absorption of mind.
+He chose the middle path—the noble eightfold path of right view, right purpose, right speech, right action, right livelihood, right effort, right-mindedness and right absorption of mind.